bostick/tabit-file-format/description/tabit-file-format-description.md

 . . . .
 01  83  9e  00
 ```

-We can step through the process of iterating through this delta list.
+We can step through the process of iterating through this DeltaList.

 To start, `vsqCount = 0`.